ArmanWain/nextjs-ai-saas-app/README.md

 # Next.js AI-Powered SaaS Application
-AI-powered software as a service (SaaS) application built with Next.js.
-It allows users to:
-- Create an account
-- Transform images using AI
-- View community image transformations
-- Purchase credits to perform transformations
+This AI-powered SaaS application, built with Next.js, enables users to transform images using advanced AI tools and explore a community gallery of image transformations.

 ## Link to the Deployed Project
 Below is a link to the deployed project: